Shagreen: Preparation and uses

 Scholars concur that its popularity in Central Asia, where green footwear made of shagreen was popular into the 19th century, probably came as the result of its introduction from China perhaps during the 16th century rule of Suleiman the Magnificent.
 Three items made of shagreen can be found in the Topkapi Palace collection.

-Since the 18th century shagreen has typically been used for covering portable items such as luggage, toilet cases and other boxes, the hard and robust looking finish seeming to assure its reputation for standing up to rough handling; book coverings are also known as well as larger pieces of furniture.
+Since the 18th century shagreen has typically been used for covering portable items such as luggage, toilet cases and other boxes, the hard and robust looking finish seeming to assure its reputation for standing up to rough handling; Book coverings are also known as well as larger pieces of furniture.
 The water-resistant qualities ascribed to the finish are probably why there are many toiletry cases and associated objects such as shaving kits, snuff boxes and other items of a personal nature.
 The restrained look of the skin was felt to be very suitable for men.

 Items continued to be manufactured during the 19th century, usually influenced by 18th century examples.
-There was a definite resurgence in items being made during the 1920s and 1930s, the lean hard finish and traditional pale green tone lending itself very well to the prevailing Art-deco style.
+There was a definite resurgence in items being made during the 1920s and 1930s, the clean hard finish and traditional pale green tone lending itself very well to the prevailing Art-deco style.
 Many of these items are designed along modernist lines with little 18th century influence.
 A broad range of items date from this period including furniture and luggage.

 In the 1970s, shagreen became fashionable again, partly due to the renewed interest in the Art-deco period.
 A range of items, including furniture such as small tables, have been manufactured since then, providing work for a small number of craftspeople catering to the luxury market.
 Small decorative items made of shagreen and silver have become popular in Southeast Asia; most are manufactured by high-end design studios in Thailand.

 Even now, shagreen products continue to be used occasionally as decorative furnishings, particularly in luxury homes and are popular products amongst interior designers.
 Examples include shagreen photo frames, decorative boxes and jewelry holders.
 Another popular application of shagreen has been using it to create a vide poche (French for 'empty pockets'), designed to hold small essentials such as keys, money and anything else you might typically need to 'empty from your pockets' when you arrive somewhere like home.